 Department of English faculty are the leaders in their fields, publishing innovative and award-winning scholarship, investigating new ideas in adventurous graduate seminars, and receiving research support from top grantmakers.
 Find all faculty research interests.

 How should we rethink literature in English for a global world?

 - Professor Nabil Matar is a pioneer in bringing to light relationships between Islamic civilization and early modern Europe, with several monographs and translations in the subject.
-He is currently a CLA Samuel Russell Chair in the Humanities.
+He is a former CLA Samuel Russell Chair in the Humanities.

 - Guggenheim Fellow John Watkins helped initiate the New Diplomatic History that has transformed the study of early modern international relations.

 - A former Samuel Russell Chair in the Humanities, Timothy Brennan published Borrowed Light, Vol. I: Vico, Hegel and the Colonies (Stanford) and is at work on the second volume of this major study on anti-colonial theory.
 In 2021, Brennan published an intellectual biography of Edward Said for Farrar, Straus and Giroux entitled Places of Mind.